frabjous/open-guide-typesetting-framework/doc/configuration.md

 # Project Configuration and Settings

-Follow these instructions after completing the [installation instructions](https://github.com/frabjous/open-guide-typesetting-framework/blob/main/doc/installation.md) for the framework.
+Read and make use of this documentation after completing the [installation instructions](https://github.com/frabjous/open-guide-typesetting-framework/blob/main/doc/installation.md) for the framework.

 ## Projects, Project Directories and Settings File